Nickelodeon Logo

 C-3 Logo 1977-1979

-After the program’s opening, it has not yet received its logo because it was an interactive cable TV project called QUBE and was part of its structure.
-Warner Cable launched it as a dedicated channel C-3, which was later given over to Nickelodeon.
+After the program’s opening, it has not yet received its logo because it was an interactive cable TV project called QUBE, which was part of its structure.
+Warner Cable launched it as a dedicated channel C-3, later given over to Nickelodeon.
 The logo fully corresponded to its name.
-It was a purple geometric shape that mirrored the outline of a television screen.
+It was a purple geometric shape that mirrored a television screen’s outline.
 It bore the white lettering “C-3” in characters with large serifs at the top.
-Moreover, both the letter and the number had them, which made them a little similar.
+Moreover, the letter and the number had them, making them a little similar.

 1979